wolde109/TrackSmart/README.md

 <img width="428" height="142" alt="Image" src="https://github.com/user-attachments/assets/3b7dea6d-f059-4535-a668-8c275d664ebb" />

+In this snippet, since the position has a status of "Applied" for at least 7 days, the program will send an automatic reminder to follow-up.

 # Notes:

 1. First thing, add secrets.json to your .gitignore file and commit it to keep your API credentials safe and your repo clean